nawabahmadreshi/documentation/pages/getting-started/link-behavior.md

 | Hangouts | Opens app via Chrome intent
 | Google+ | Opens app via Chrome intent

-(*) Chrome currently has a bug where they don't support Chrome intents when a link is pasted into the omnibar.
-Please upvote the following [issue](https://bugs.chromium.org/p/chromium/issues/detail?id=638672){:target="_blank"} on their support forums.

 ### App - not - installed

 | App/Browser | Link Behavior